Ahmad-0000/todo-list/README.md

-# Notes Taking App
+# Todo-list App

-This is a note taking app I will use as a long learning project to learn how to develop web applications in **Django**.
+This is a **Todo-list** app I will use as a long learning project to learn how to develop web applications in **Django**.

 I will build it in different **parts**, with each part having a set